The State Of REITs: July 2017

 - Weak growth

 The first bullet point is already discussed everywhere, so we will not add to the pile.
-Tax reform is a concept that has not been as well covered in the REIT world so we will give our take.
+Tax reform is a concept that has not been as well covered in the REIT world, so we will give our take.

 As of now, we have no idea if tax reform is going to pass or when, but the mere discussion of it brings optimism to the broader markets.
 It would directly improve the bottom line of many companies in a big way.